 While financial position, results of operations, and changes in fund balance/net position are reported on the basis of accounting principles generally accepted in the United States of America (GAAP), the budgetary basis of accounting differs from generally accepted accounting principles.
-The budgetary statements provided as part of supplementary information elsewhere in this report are presented on the budgetary basis to provide a meaningful comparison of actual results with the budget.
+The budgetary statements provided in the basic financial statements are presented on the budgetary basis to provide a meaningful comparison of actual results with the budget.
 The budgetary basis of accounting differs in that capital outlay expenditures, including items below the capitalization level, are expensed when purchased, debt, including debt issuance costs, are expensed when paid, property taxes are recorded when received instead of when levied, and depreciation is not recorded.
 Taxes receivable are not recorded as revenue until collected and inventories are budgeted as expenditures when purchased.